Brain fog: Causes and Prevention:

-(1) Sleep deprivation; – Lack of quality sleep leads to cognitive impairment and difficulty in focusing and resulting in brain fog.
+(1) Sleep deprivation and aging; – Lack of quality sleep leads to cognitive impairment and difficulty in focusing and resulting in brain fog.
+As the brain ages, it experiences neutral declines in processing speed and memory.

-(2) Chronic fatigue; – Chronic fatigue has been directly linked to brain fog and confusion.
+(2) Chronic fatigue; – Chronic fatigue has been directly linked to brain dysfunction and confusion.

-(3) Stress and anxiety; – High level of stress or prolonged anxiety can impair cognitive function and contribute to brain fog.
+(3) Stress and anxiety; – High level of stress or prolonged anxiety can impair cognitive function and contribute to mental dysfunction.

 (4) Nutritional deficiencies; – Inadequate intake of essential nutrients such as vitamin B12 and D3 can affect brain functions and lead to cognitive issues.

-(5) Hormonal changes; – Fluctuations in hormone levels such as during menopause or thyroid disorders can contribute to brain fog.
+(5) Hormonal changes; – Fluctuations in hormone levels such as during menopause or thyroid disorders can contribute to mental dysfunction.
+Food is always essential for brain health.
+To know how to use food as medicine, read this article, https://sparklinglifestyle.in/food-as-medicine/

 (6) Some medications; – Certain medications including antihistamine sedatives, and some anti-depressants may have side effects that include cognitive difficulties.